Cosmas Maduka: Business career

 Maduka formally ventured into business at the age of 17 after being wrongly dismissed with the sum of N200.00 by his uncle who had earlier engaged him as an automobile apprentice.
 He co-founded a spare parts company known as CosDave with his friend named Dave.
 The startup also failed sooner than expected and Maduka went on to found Coscharis Motor with the sum of three hundred nairas (N300) which focused on sales of automobile spare parts in 1977.
 The name of the company according to him is a combination of his first name, Cosmos, and his wife, Charity, whom he married at age 21.
 Maduka's business breakthrough started in 1982 when the Nigerian government granted ten (10) motor companies import licenses, for which Coscharis was selected.
 Today the Coscharis Group is a conglomerate with a net worth of $500 million with several subsidiaries including Manufacturing, ICT, Petrochemical, Auto care and Auto Components, Automobile Sales and Services, Agric, and Agro Allied business sectors.
 Coscharis Motors is a leading distributor of several brands of luxury cars including Range Rover, Ford, and Jaguar.

 In 2015, Coscharis Motors became the sole distributor of the BMW in Nigeria and the first company to build an Assembly Plant for the Ford Ranger in Nigeria and won the Auto Brand of the Year at the Marketing World Awards held in Ghana.
 In 2016, the Anambra State approved 5000 hectares of land for Coscharis Farms to cultivate rice, the project has been reported to generate 3000 jobs upon completion.
 The Coscharis Group is rated one of the top 50 brands in Nigeria by Top 50 Brands Nigeria.

 Maduka attributed his success in business to his affiliation with the Japanese.
 According to Maduka his early close contact with the Japanese made him develop the values of commitment, humility, precision, and hard work which were fundamental to his success in business.
 He had promised to acknowledge this in his autobiography.

-Cosmas Maduka seats on the board of several reputable companies and organizations.
-He served as a Director in Access Bank Plc., one of the leading banks in Nigeria for 12 years, from 2000 to 2012.
+Cosmas Maduka is a member on the board of several companies and organizations, including the Nigerian Table Tennis Federation for 16 years.
+He served as a Director for Access Bank Plc, a multinational Nigerian bank, from 2000 to 2012.